 Switch A (the origination switch) passes the call to Switch B (the destination switch).

-The call reaches the destination switch, which notifies the destination T-Server about the arrived call.
+The call reaches the destination switch, which notifies the destination T-Server about the arrived call

-The destination T-Server verifies with remote locations whether the call was overflowed from any of them.
+The destination T-Server verifies with remote locations whether the call overflowed at any of them.